"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

 Perpetual Frowner: The number of times he actually smiles on the entire show can be counted on one hand.

-Poor Communication Kills: Most of the plot of the first five episodes in season one could have been skipped if Derek had just taken five minutes out of brooding and told Scott he hadn't been the one to bite him.
+Poor Communication Kills: Most of the plot of the first five episodes in Season 1 could have been skipped if Derek had just taken five minutes out of brooding and told Scott he hadn't been the one to bite him.

-Stealth Hi/Bye: This is his primary method of entering scenes.
+Stealth Hi/Bye: Derek's primary method of entering scenes is showing up just after everyone else is convinced no one else is around.
 It tends to freak the other characters out a bit.

 Stepford Snarker: Derek sometimes uses sarcasm and cutting remarks to hide his inner and emotional vulnerability or pain.

 Survivor Guilt: Derek obviously blames himself for his family's death, as Kate Argent seduced him to get to his family.
-This also applies to Boyd’s death.
+This also applies to Boyd’s death, since it was technically at Derek's hands.

 Tranquil Fury: Werewolves use anger to transform and gain power.
 Then, they use an "anchor" to stay human and in control.
 Scott's anchor is Allison.
 Isaac's is his Father.
 Derek's anchor?
 More anger.
 He looks completely calm during a full moon, despite that being when a werewolf's bloodlust is at its peak, Derek no exception.